 Social Change through Financial Innovation: Evidence from Donor-advised Funds

-I draw on new data and theory to examine how donor-advised funds (DAFs), a fast-growing philanthropic option, relate to social progress.
-DAFs are distinguished by flexibility – transforming complex assets, separating the timing of tax breaks from giving decisions, and offering impact investment opportunities.
-Data on 4,286 unique DAF sponsors reveals that the recent growth is driven by DAFs using modern financial technologies.
-Estimates indicate these innovative DAFs support social progress by targeting a more inclusive donor base and channeling generosity to charities serving areas with high inequality, in times of greatest financial need, and with more transparent and efficient operations.
+I draw on new data to examine how donor-advised funds (DAFs), a fast-growing philanthropic option, relate to social progress.
+DAFs are distinguished by flexibility -- transforming complex assets and separating the timing of tax breaks from giving decisions.
+While DAFs are often classified by their sponsor type, I introduce a new classification scheme that reflects their economic purpose, including the users targeted, style and features offered, and focus of grant making.
+This classification reveals that the recent growth is fastest among DAFs that offer FinTech tools, liquidity transformation, and grant making focused on diversity, equity, and inclusion.
+Conditional correlations show that DAFs with a more innovative style of service distribute more grants to charities serving areas with high inequality, in times of greatest financial need, and with more efficient operations.

 Keywords: Donor-advised funds, DAFs, Philanthropy, Nonprofit firms, Impact Investing, Innovation, FinTech